 Our Board of Directors also assessed the independence of the members of our Audit Committee under the NYSE standards for audit committees.
-Our Board of Directors determined that, for the same reasons set forth above regarding the independence of our directors generally, none of the member directors serving on our Audit Committee (Tim H. Carter, Michael C. Hutsell, Robert M. Rigby and Ron G. Wiser) is independent under the NYSE standards for audit committees.
+Our Board of Directors determined that, for the same reasons set forth above regarding the independence of our directors generally, none of the member directors serving on our Audit Committee (Tim H. Carter, Michael C. Hutsell, Christopher G. Palmer and Robert M. Rigby) is independent under the NYSE standards for audit committees.
+Additionally, in 2022, Ron G. Wiser served on our Audit Committee.
+Our Board of Directors determined that Mr. Wiser, as a member director, was not independent under the NYSE independence standards for audit committee members.
+Mr. Wiser no longer serves on our Board of Directors as his term expired on December 31, 2022.

-Our Board of Directors determined that Dorsey L. Baskin, Jr., Mary E. Ceverha, Sally I. Nelson and Margo S. Scholin, independent directors who serve on our Audit Committee, are independent under the NYSE standards for audit committees.
+Our Board of Directors determined that Dorsey L. Baskin, Jr., Rufus Cormier, Jr., Sally I. Nelson and Margo S. Scholin, independent directors who serve on our Audit Committee, are independent under the NYSE standards for audit committees.
+This determination also applies to Mary E. Ceverha, who served on our Audit Committee during 2022.
+Ms. Ceverha's term as a director expired on December 31, 2022.